bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ### Why build a new renderer?

-Before we cover whats new, its worth discussing why we embarked on such a massive effort.
+Before we cover whats new, it's worth discussing why we embarked on such a massive effort.
 The old Bevy Renderer got a number of things right:
 * **Modular render logic** (via the Render Graph)
 * **Multiple backends** (both first and third party)
 * **High level data-driven API**: this made it easy and ergonomic to write custom per-entity render logic